chrysn/aiocoap/doc/faq.rst

   aiocoap is agnostic of the backing asyncio implementation as long as it implements the functionality required by the transport (``add_reader`` for udp6, ``sockname`` extra for role reversal on simple6).
-  It is known to work with uvloop_ and gbulb_.
+  It is known to work with uvloop_ and gobject_.

   When aiocoap is used with pyodide_
   (that is, in a web browser, with a Python interpreter compiled through emscripten),